 The Company measures stock-based awards based on the fair value on the date of grant.
 Compensation expense associated with those awards is recognized over the requisite service period, which is generally the vesting period of the respective award.
 Generally, the Company issues awards with only service-based vesting conditions and records the expense for these awards using the straight-line method.
-The Company has also granted certain stock-based awards with performance-based vesting conditions over the remaining service period using an accelerated attribution method when management determines that achievement of the performance condition is probable.
-At each reporting date, the Company evaluates if the achievement of a performance-based milestone is probable based on the expected satisfaction of the performance conditions.

 The fair value of each restricted stock award is based on the fair value of the Company's common stock on the grant date, less any applicable purchase price.
-The fair value of each stock option is estimated on the grant date using the Black-Scholes option-pricing model, which requires inputs based on certain subjective assumptions, including the fair value of the Company's common stock, the expected stock price volatility, the expected term of the award, the risk-free interest rate, and expected dividends.
+The fair value of each stock option is estimated on the grant date using the Black-Scholes option-pricing model, which requires inputs based on certain subjective assumptions, including the expected stock price volatility, the expected term of the award, the risk-free interest rate, and expected dividends.
 Expected volatility is calculated based on reported volatility data for a representative group of publicly traded companies for which historical information is available.
 The historical volatility is calculated based on a period of time commensurate with the assumption used for the expected term.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant commensurate with the expected term assumption.
 The Company uses the simplified method, under which the expected term is presumed to be the midpoint between the vesting date and the end of the contractual term.
 The Company utilizes this method due to the lack of historical exercise data and the plain nature of its stock-based awards.
 The expected dividend yield is assumed to be zero as the Company has never paid dividends and has no current plans to pay any dividends on common stock.